NewYorkCityCouncil/council.nyc.gov/docs/INITIATIVES.md

 ### Editing an Initiative

-To add/edit an Initiative, go to the main site's WordPress Admin > Initiatives.
+To add/edit an Initiative, go to the primary site's Admin > Initiatives.

 * **Content** *(do not use without excerpt)* - if an excerpt exists, the content will appear below the featured image and excerpt; if an excerpt does not exists, the first ~55 words of the content will appear below alongside the featured image
 * **Excerpt** *(required)* - appears alongside the featured image (the excerpt also appears in search results, which defaults to the first ~55 words of the content if the excerpt is empty)